 *Updated December 21st, 2020

-According to data published by World Travel and Tourism Council (WTTC), tourism industry accounted for 10.4% of the world’s GDP in 2019, making it one of the largest economic sectors worldwide.
+According to data published by World Travel and Tourism Council (WTTC), the tourism industry accounted for 10.4% of the world’s GDP in 2019, making it one of the largest economic sectors worldwide.
 With 8.8 trillion US dollars, tourism establishes itself as one of the fastest-growing industries in the world.
 In recent months, the travel industry has been hit the hardest by the pandemic, also dragging down with it the short-term rental market.

 Will the market be able to recover?
 What will tomorrow bring for vacation rentals?